 - Desktop wallets – These wallets store the private key for your coins on your hard drive.

-- Mobile wallets – These can store the private keys for your coins addresses, and enable you to pay for things directly with your phone.
+- Mobile wallets – These can store the private keys for your coin addresses and enable you to pay for things directly with your phone.

-- Web wallets – These wallets store your private keys online and they can only be accessed with a user-set password.
+- Web wallets (online wallet) – These wallets store your private keys online, and they can only be accessed with a user-set password.

 - Hardware wallets – These are physical devices designed to hold private keys electronically and facilitate payments.